Distance: 25-mile dumbbell

-Elevation gain: 3270 ft
+Elevation gain: 3340 ft

 Park on Silverado Trail just outside St. Helena at the intersection of Silverado Trail and Old Howell Mt.
-Road (which is here signed Howell Mt.
+Road (at the intersection the road is signed Howell Mt.
 Road, but is signed Old Howell Mt.
 Rd. at its other end.
 RidewithGPS calls it “Howell Mountain Road South”).
 OHMR climbs from the gun, so consider warming up on Silverado, the region’s primary bicycle path, which is nearly flat and heavily trafficked but with a plentiful shoulder (the only shoulder in the Wine Country, that I know of).

 A short leg up OHMR brings you to the intersection of OHMR and Conn Valley Rd.
 CVR is serious vineyard country, as evinced by the 20 wineries whose names hang from the unmissable sign at the intersection.
 Go L to stay on OHMR, and very soon you see a permanent sign that reads, “Road closed ahead: no vehicles, no bicyclists, no pedestrians.”
 Indeed, shortly thereafter you reach a permanent and serious gate across the road.
 But as is almost always the case with road closures, there’s an implied “Just kidding!” for cyclists, getting around the gate is easy, and the road, while having its share of vertical pavement cracks, is a ride with zero peril.
 This means you get the road to yourself and you get to feel like you’re behaving badly.

 OHMR is a steady moderate climb through typical east Wine Country dry scrub.
-Watch for a nice open vista to the south, with Lake Hennessey in the distance.
-After 4 miles, OHMR dead-ends at a road tht is Howell Mt.
+Watch for a nice open vista to the southeast, with Lake Hennessey in the distance.
+After 4 miles, OHMR dead-ends at a road that is Howell Mt.
 Rd. to the R and Deer Park Rd. to the L.

-At the intersection with Deer Park Rd.
-It’s awful—lots of whizzing cars passing you while you fight for control at 35 mph over dangerously broken pavement.
-After 1.6 miles of this, which feels like 10, bail out to the R onto Sanitarium Rd. (you’ll feel like checking in), which feels like heaven in comparison to what you’ve just done—fully domesticated but very fast (40 mph if you want) but glassy smooth, almost car-free, quiet, pretty.
+Back at the intersection, descend Deer Park Rd.
+It’s awful—lots of cars whizzing past you at 55 mph while you fight for control at 35 mph over dangerously broken pavement and no shoulder.
+After 1.6 miles of this, which feels like 10, bail out to the R onto Sanitarium Rd. (you’ll feel like checking in), which is heaven in comparison to what you’ve just done—fully domesticated but very fast (40 mph if you want), glassy smooth, almost car-free, quiet, pretty.
 Perhaps the high point of the route if you’re into thrills.
-When it returns to Deer Park Rd, it’s a stone’s throw down DP to Silverado Trail, which you take L back to your car.
+When it returns to Deer Park Rd, it’s a stone’s throw down DPR to Silverado Trail, which you take L back to your car.

 You’re 11.5 miles down Silverado Trail from the Old Lawley Toll Rd, a tiny gem of a climb I absolutely love but which stands in the midst of a cycling wasteland (since Hwy 29 is unrideably trafficky) and is only 4 miles long.
 You don’t want to drive any distance to do 4 miles, so you should go bag it now while you’re in the neighborhood.